mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### Main Hall Stairskate

 After cutscenes, execute stairskate on main hall stairs going up then back down.
 Input: hold "up" on D-pad + mash run while approaching stairs.
-Mash past the following cutscene to get the Lockpick (Jill-Only Item)
+Mash past the following cutscene to get the Lockpick (Jill-Only Item).

 ### to Kenneth Hall

-Head past dining room into Kenneth Hallway.
+Head through the dining room into the door to the Kenneth Hallway.

 ### to West Stairwell

-Head to the door next to Kenneth
+Head through the door next to Kenneth, into the West Stairwell.

 ### West Stairwell Stairskate

 Stairskate up the west stairwell.
+Open the door to the Arrow Hallway, or "Murder Hall".

 ### !!HALLWAY HUMPIST!!

+This hallway is known colloquially by runners as the "Murder hall".
+It is the hallway where you pick up the Golden Arrow.
+There are

 Zombie waiting to ambush off-frame near the mirror.
 Carci calls him "The Hallway Humpist".
 Pick up the Golden Arrow, before the corner then bait a lunge.
 If he doesn't lunge, his lunge is on a delay, so you must do an alternative dodge.
 Let him walk to you for a couple of steps then run around him using the alt-control movement.
 Reset if bitten.